apache/datafu/README.md

 ## Developers

+### Source release

+If you are starting from a source release, then you'll want to verify the release is valid and bootstrap the build environment.

+To verify that the archive has the correct MD5 checksum, the following two commands can be run.
+These should produce the same output.

+  openssl md5 < apache-datafu-sources-x.y.z-incubating.tgz
+  cat apache-datafu-sources-x.y.z-incubating.tgz.MD5

+To verify the archive against its signature, you can run:

+  gpg2 --verify apache-datafu-sources-x.y.z-incubating.tgz.asc

+The command above will assume you are verifying `apache-datafu-sources-x.y.z-incubating.tgz` and produce "Good signature" if the archive is valid.

+To build DataFu from a source release, it is first necessary to download a gradle wrapper script.
+This bootstrapping process requires Gradle to be installed on the source machine.
+Gradle is available through most package managers or directly from [its website](http://www.gradle.org/).
+Once you have installed Gradle and have ensured that the `gradle` is available in your path, you can bootstrap the wrapper with:

+    gradle -b bootstrap.gradle

+After the bootstrap script has completed, you should find a `gradlew` script in the root of the project.
+The regular gradlew instructions below should then be available.

+When building from a source release, the version for all generated artifacts will be of the form `x.y.z`.
+If you were to clone the git repo and build you would find `-SNAPSHOT` appended to the version.
+This helps to distinguish official releases from those generated from the code repository for testing purposes.

 ### Building the Code

 To build DataFu from a git checkout or binary release, run:

     ./gradlew clean assemble

-To build DataFu from a source release, it is first necessary to download the gradle wrapper script above.
-This bootstrapping process requires Gradle to be installed on the source machine.
-Gradle is available through most package managers or directly from [its website](http://www.gradle.org/).
-To bootstrap the wrapper, run:

-    gradle -b bootstrap.gradle

-After the bootstrap script has completed, the regular gradlew instructions are available.

-The datafu-pig JAR can be found under `datafu-pig/build/libs` by the name `datafu-pig-x.y.z.jar`, where x.y.z is the version.
-Similarly, the datafu-hourglass can be found in the `datafu-hourglass/build/libs` directory.
+The datafu-pig JAR can be found under `datafu-pig/build/libs`.
+The artifact name will be of the form `datafu-pig-incubating-x.y.z.jar` if this is a source release and `datafu-pig-incubating-x.y.z-SNAPSHOT.jar` if this is being built from the code repository.

+The datafu-hourglass can be found in the `datafu-hourglass/build/libs` directory.

 ### Generating Eclipse Files